 Beginning in September 2019, GBI labs will receive leafy material evidence seized after 5/10/2019 for testing.
+The testing will include quantitation of delta-9-tetrahydracannanbinol (THC), when appropriate, allowing for the differentiation of marijuana and hemp.
 Only felony cases will be tested.
-Examples include, but are not limited to, cases weighing greater than approximately 30 grams or intent to distribute.
-Defoliated stalks, fiber, and seeds associated with the genus Cannabis will not be tested.
+Examples include, but are not limited to, cases weighing greater than approximately 30 grams, intent to distribute, etc. Additionally, defoliated stalks, fiber, and seeds associated with the genus Cannabis will not be tested.
 Cases that are submitted that do not meet the established criteria will be returned.
 Any case weighing over 100 pounds will only be accepted by appointment.
 Headquarters lab appointments can be established via email to mgr.chem@gbi.ga.gov; regional lab scheduling can be done by contacting the main phone number of the laboratory where the evidence is to be submitted.